-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child, the child has not made expected progress, we will consider requesting an Education, Health and Care needs assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND needs of a child, and the child has not made expected progress, we will consider requesting an Education, Health and Care needs assessment from the Local Authority.
 To inform its decision, the Local Authority will expect to see evidence of the action taken by the school as part of SEND support.

-Partnership with parents
+Partnership with parents/carers

-We provide an annual report for parents on their child's progress.
-Where a child is receiving SEND support, we will talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the child and the school.
-The class teacher will meet parents three times each year to discuss the Single Support Plan.
-It provides an opportunity for the parent to discuss their child's needs, together with the teacher, and agree aspirations for the child.
+We provide two parent/carer-teacher consultation per academic year (with an optional third consultion) and an annual report for parents/carers on their child's progress.
+Where a child is receiving SEND support, we will talk to parents/carers regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parents/carers, the child and the school.
+The class teacher will meet parents three times each year to discuss the My Plan.
+It provides an opportunity for the parent/carer to discuss their child's needs, together with the teacher, and agree their aspirations for the child.